Sunday, February 17, 2013

 My favorite part of the serial is how it doesn't shy away from showing off Superman's strength; in one of the early chapters Luthor's henchmen fire bullets at Superman and they bounce off him, while he grins off the entire thing like it's nothing.
 This is done with animation, but it's a neat moment nonetheless At another point, Superman effortlessly lifts up two henchmen, raises them above his head, and bangs their heads together, knocking them out cold.

 I've never been a fan of Noel Neill's "Golly Gee Whiz" approach to the role of Lois Lane, granted, it's not nearly as bad in the movie serials as it was in the television show.
 In season one of The Adventures of Superman, Lois Lane was played by Phyllis Coates, who's interpretation of the role was far and a way my favorite.
 Coate's Lois Lane was a no nonsense reporter who took her job seriously and often put it ahead of her own safety.
 Secondly, she didn't have a school girl crush on Superman, like all the other Lois Lanes, but rather admired him and was grateful for his help.
 In the first season, there was a sense that Lois and Clark were beginning to bond as friends; initially Lois resented him for joining the Daily Planet, but by season's end she grew to appreciate him.
 However, when season two began filming Coates was no longer available and was replaced by Noel Neill, because of her appearance in the serials.
 Lois Lane went from being a professional trying to create her own breaks to being a fairly clueless reporter more interested in swooning over Superman than doing her actual job.
 In the serial, there's is very little sense of growth between Clark Kent and Lois Lane, even when he keeps constantly bailing her out; she constantly talks about him in a very condescending manner and is fairly resentful of his success.
 When it is suggested that Clark Kent might be Superman, Lois Lane has this to say, "If Clark Kent is Superman, we have no right in revealing in his secret.
 If he isn't, then why give a dope such a big build up."
 Half the time, I was almost hoping the villains would succeed in bumping off Lois Lane, just so it would finally shut her up.
-Neill certainly isn't aided by the writing, which often relegated Lois Lane to a plot device Superman would have an excuse to fight the villains.
+Neill certainly isn't aided by the writing, which often relegates Lois Lane to a plot device so Superman has an excuse to fight the villains.
 Lois gets capture, Superman saves her.
 Wash.
 Rinse.
 Repeat.
 Not to mention her dialogue is fairly cringe worthy as well, practically ever other sentence has her referencing Superman.
 "Not even Superman himself could do such a thing."

 Tommy Bond as Jimmy Olsen main function is comic relief, but to his credit, he's not nearly as annoying as Jack Larson's portrayal on The Adventures of Superman.
 At least, Bond's Jimmy Olsen was occasionally useful in capturing the villains, whereas Larson stumbled through the scenery and practically killed every scene he was in.

 Atom Man vs. Superman is fairly entertaining serial, despite it's many limitations.
-However, it's best to view over the course of a few days (like the audiences of 1950) than watch in one sitting, otherwise you might go insane.
+However, it's best to view it over the course of a few days (like the audiences of 1950) than in one sitting, otherwise you might go insane.

 Cast: Lyle Talbot (Lex Luthor), Kirk Alyn (Clark Kent/Superman), Noel Neill (Lois Lane), Tommy Bond (Jimmy Olsen), Pierre Watkin (Perry White), Jack Ingram (Foster), Don C. Harvey (Albor), Rusty Wescoatt (Carl), Terry Frost (Baer).